jmangold23/PoeWrapper/README.md

 ## Rationale

-Poe proives limited information about their web APIs and encourages the use of their bot to bot Python FastAPI modules.
+Poe provides limited information about their web APIs and encourages the use of their bot-to-bot Python FastAPI modules.

 That is fine for Python.